Inhomogeneous nonlinear Schr\"odinger equations with competing singular nonlinearities: Proof of the main theorems

 This subsection is devoted to verifying the Palais-Smale condition for the functionals defined in \eqref{functionals}.
 We start with a subcritical superscaled case.
 See Definition \ref{defscaled} for the definition of an admissible and superscaled pair $(\eta,r)$.

-\begin{lemma} Under the assumptions of Theorem \ref{Th-superscaled-subcritical}, the functional $\Phi$ defined in~\eqref{functionals} satisfies the (PS) condition. \end{lemma} \begin{proof} Here we have $G(x,t)=|x|^{-\eta}H(t)$ in the definition of $\Phi$.
+\begin{lemma} Under the assumptions of Theorem \ref{Th-superscaled-subcritical}, the functional $\Phi$ defined in~\eqref{functionals} satisfies the (PS) condition. \end{lemma} \begin{proof} Here we have $F(x,t)=\lambda|x|^{-a}|t|^{p}/p+|x|^{-\eta}H(t)$ in the definition of $\Phi$.
 Let $c\in\mathbb{R}$ and $(u_n)$ in $E^q_b$ a $(PS)_c$ sequence for $\Phi,$ namely

-To show that it contains a strongly convergent subsequence, we first show that it is bounded in $E^q_b$.
-In fact, suppose, arguing by contradiction, that $\|u_n\|\to\infty$ for a subsequence.
+To show that $(u_n)$ contains a strongly convergent subsequence, we first show that it is bounded in $E^q_b$.
+Arguing by contradiction, suppose that $\|u_n\|\to\infty$ for a subsequence.
 We use the notation \eqref{def pi} and set

 Since $I$ is coercive by \eqref{H10}, we have $\tilde{t}_n\to\infty$.
 Once $ \mathcal{M}$ is bounded, so it is $(\tilde{u}_n)$.
 Then, up to a subsequence, $\tilde{u}_n\rightharpoonup v$ for some $v\in E^q_b$.
 Since $(\tilde{u}_n)_{\tilde{t}_n}=u_n$ by \eqref{H1}, and using \eqref{normscaledineq} we may estimate